Staal, Stalock lead Wild past Kings 5-1

 The Wild expanded their lead in the opening moments of the third period when Quick couldn’t control the rebound of Dumba’s shot and Eriksson Ek jammed it home.

-Five minutes later, Koivu made it 4-1 when he finished an odd-man rush for his first goal of the season.
-Quick stopped a point-blank shot by Marcus Foligno, but the rebound hopped out into the slot and Koivu chipped it into the net.
+Now the Wild face one more extended road stretch before they can catch their breath and assess the first quarter of the season.

-Spurgeon scored Minnesota’s fifth goal when he gathered a loose puck off a scramble in front of the net and fired it over a diving Quick.
+“If after 18 (games) we can be 9-9 or better, that would be a real feather in our cap I think,” Boudreau said.

 NOTES: The Kings are 0-6 when trailing after two periods and have given up at least five goals in 5 of 11 games this season. … Both teams ranked in the bottom third of the league on the power play and the penalty kill going into the game.
 Both power-play units went 0 for. … The Wild activated Eriksson Ek from the injured list.
-To make room for him on the roster, C Gabriel Doumont was returned to Iowa of the AHL. … F Jordan Greenway and G Devyn Dubnyk each missed a second straight game with upper-body injuries. … Minnesota plays six of its next seven on the road.
+To make room for him on the roster, C Gabriel Doumont was returned to Iowa of the AHL. … Dubnyk and F Jordan Greenway each missed a second straight game with upper-body injuries.

 UP NEXT